nkdAgility/NKDAgility.com/site/content/resources/blog/2006/2006-09-08-web-2-0/index.md

 ---
 title: Web 2.0
-description: "Explore the essence of Web 2.0 and its impact on the internet landscape.
-Understand this buzzword and enhance your project discussions with confidence!"
+description: Explore the essence of Web 2.0 and its impact on the internet landscape.
+Understand this buzzword and enhance your project discussions with confidence!
 date: 2006-09-08
 creator: Martin Hinshelwood
 id: "463"